Contact —

 Courses:

-Additionally, I work as a software engineer at the Applied Data Center, building internal tools for usage across various departments.
+Additionally, I work as a part-time software engineer at the Applied Data Center, building internal tools for usage across various departments.
 I am also a teaching assistant for multiple CS/Math courses.

 Teaching Assistant, CSCI 317: Data Structures & Algorithms [Dr. Sugata Banerji, Fall '25, Lake Forest College]